phyloref/phyx.js/tutorial/Introduction to phyx.js.md

 // Load the Phyx library.
 var phyx = require('..');

-// List all the phyloreferences with relevant information. brochu2003.phylorefs.forEach(phyloref => {
+// List all the phyloreferences along with their specifiers. alligatoridae_brochu2003.phylorefs.forEach(phyloref => {
     let wrappedPhyloref = new phyx.PhylorefWrapper(phyloref);

     console.log(wrappedPhyloref.label);

-    wrappedPhyloref.internalSpecifiers.forEach(specifier => {
+    // Extract the "complete name" and the nomenclatural code short name for each specifier that is a taxonomic unit. wrappedPhyloref.internalSpecifiers.forEach(specifier => {
         let wrappedSpecifier = new phyx.TaxonomicUnitWrapper(specifier);
         if (wrappedSpecifier.taxonConcept) {